The Great Debate

 discussions through which we hope to encourage critical thinking and a

 willingness to challenge current orthodoxies.
-We engage with the general public in the
+We engage with the general

-broadest sense and aim to develop a deeper shared understanding of science and society.
+public in the broadest sense and aim to develop a deeper shared understanding

-We hope that you will find our website to be a useful resource for information
+We hope that you will find our website to be a useful resource for

-on a range of subjects.
+information on a range of subjects.

-Since its inception in 1998, The Great Debate has organised a programme
+Since its inception in 1998, The Great Debate has

-of courses, day schools, public discussions and workshops on a range of topics including
+public discussions and workshops on topics including

 Darwinism, theories of human nature, the human mind, consciousness,

-Evolutionary Psychology, internet freedom, biodiversity, development, sustainability and
+Evolutionary Psychology, internet freedom, biodiversity, development,

-environmentalism (see Previous Events).
+Previous Events).

-with prominent speakers from Europe and the UK who have spoken at our events and
+We have engaged with over 200 prominent speakers from Europe and the UK

-provided ongoing contributions to the debates on our website.
-These
+spoken at our events and provided ongoing contributions to the debates on

-speakers have included journalists, best-selling authors and academics from the
+our website.
+These speakers have included journalists, best-selling

-Universities of Newcastle, Northumbria, Durham, Sunderland, Wageningen,
+authors and academics from the Universities of Newcastle, Northumbria,

-Lancaster, Manchester and the London School of Economics (see
+London School of Economics (see

 Previous Contributors).